Liam Rush

-Liam Rush (born 29 January 1982) is an Australian former professional basketball player who spent the majority of his 15-year career playing in the Australian National Basketball League and Swedish Basketligan.
+Liam George Rush (born 29 January 1982) is an Australian former professional basketball player who spent the majority of his 15-year career playing in the Australian National Basketball League and Swedish Basketligan.
 In Sweden, he helped Sundsvall Dragons win championships in 2009 and 2011.

-Early life
+Early life and career

 Rush was born in Broome, Western Australia.

-In 2000, he joined the inaugural Lakeside Lightning team entering the State Basketball League (SBL).
-He played two seasons for the Lightning before joining the Cockburn Cougars in 2002; he continued on with the Cougars in 2003 and 2004.
+Rush debuted in the State Basketball League (SBL) in 2000.
+He played for the Lakeside Lightning in 2000 and 2001, and then played for the Cockburn Cougars in 2002 and 2003.
+He played a third season with the Cougars in 2004.

 Professional career

 Perth Wildcats (2003–2006)

 Rush started his professional career in 2003 with the Perth Wildcats of the National Basketball League (NBL).
 He played 19 games for the Wildcats during his rookie season in 2003/04, averaging 3.4 points per game.
 He went on to average 5.3 points in 2004/05 and 5.8 points in 2005/06.
 Following the 2005/06 NBL season, Rush had a stint in the SBL with the Willetton Tigers.